-Are you eco-tourist?
-Have you ever wondered why eco tourism is ever on increase?
+Are you an eco-tourist?
+Have you ever wondered why ecotourism is ever on increase?
 Ecotourism was originally introduced in the 1990s and it was embraced by most travelers on safari in Africa.
-It has however developed and today, there are several kinds of ecotourism sites in Uganda that visitors pay a visit while on African safari.
-It is estimated that ecotourism will contribute over 25 percent of revenue in the world by 2020.
+It has howev¬er developed and today, there are several kinds of ecotourism sites in Uganda that visitors pay a visit while on an African safari.
+It is estimated that ecotourism will contribute to over 25 percent of revenue in the world by 2020.

-Ecotourism is significant a fact that it helps in enhancing the images of tourism and identify criteria to aid visitors have a positive effect on local communities.
-It makes the use of the benefits to local communities, reduce negative social or environmental impacts and hence aid locals preserve the fragile cultures and habitats.
+Ecotourism is significant in the fact that it helps in enhancing the images of tourism and identify criteria to aid visitors to have a positive effect on local communities.
+It makes the use of the benefits to local communities, reduces negative social or environmental impacts, and hence aids locals to preserve the fragile cultures and habitats.
 With ecotourism, visitors are rewarded with authentic experiences.

 While on safari to any ecotourism site, be prepared to enjoy remarkable experiences right from wildlife to cultural activities.
 We are a responsible tour company in Uganda but we can arrange safaris to even Rwanda for mountain gorilla trekking adventures.
-Ecotourism is challenging to describe a fact that it isn’t a one kind safari but rather any kind of tourism which focuses on visiting untapped areas while offering you opportunity to explore more and aid conservation of natural resources.
-Interestingly, most visitors even book accommodation facilities mostly eco friendly resorts and while reserving a trip with us, we shall help book for you a better eco lodge for your stay over at the park.
+Ecotourism is challenging to describe a fact that it isn’t a one kind safari but rather any kind of tourism which focuses on visiting untapped areas while offering you the opportunity to explore more and aid conservation of natural resources.
+Interestingly, most visitors even book accommodation facilities mostly eco-friendly resorts and while reserving a trip with us, we shall help book for you a better eco-lodge for your stay over at the park.

-In conclusion, to promote ecotourism in Uganda and any destination, there is need for all stakeholders including visitors to be mindful of daily activities that can cause negative impact.
+In conclusion, to promote ecotourism in Uganda and any destination, there is a need for all stakeholders including visitors to be mindful of daily activities that can cause a negative impact.
 Meaning, we shouldn’t over depend on only benefiting clients alone.
-Ecotourism attracts mainly those visitors who love eco related sites to experience the untouched natural resources.
+Ecotourism attracts mainly those visitors who love eco-related sites to experience the untouched natural resources.